America Is Giving Up on the Pandemic

 Read: Why America resists learning from other countries

 For several weeks at the beginning of the outbreak in the U.S., the need to control the virus took precedence over other concerns.
 Now, for many people, the pandemic is no longer the most pressing national issue.
 As protesters and some public-health officials have said they are weighing the harms of police violence against the risk of increased viral spread and choosing to gather in the streets, state governments have made similar risk-reward arguments about balancing public-health and economic concerns.
 The virus does not care about these trade-offs.
-Retail reopenings and racial-justice protests may exist on different moral planes, but to the virus they both present new environments to spread.
+Retail reopenings and racial-justice protests may exist on different moral planes, but to the virus they both present new environments for spreading.

 Maybe the U.S. will somehow avoid another New York–style outbreak.
 Maybe the number of new infections will not grow exponentially.
 Maybe treatments have sufficiently improved that we will see huge outbreaks, but fewer people will die than we’ve come to expect.
 If so, it won’t be because the United States made concerted, coordinated decisions about how to balance the horrors of the pandemic and the frustration of pausing everyday life.
 Instead, the United States has moved from attempting to beat the virus to managing the harm of losing.